 This article presents many techniques to overcome shyness and increase social confidence during a conversation.
-They all come from my latest book about overcoming shyness.
+They all come from my ook about overcoming shyness.

 I have chosen to focus on the art of making conversation since it is what most shy people are bad at, and scared of.
 It is an important part of meeting people and getting to know them better.

 On top of that, making conversation is a skill which you can sharpen even if you are good at it.
 It is not only about shy people, but about connecting with others in general.
 Find more here.

 You feel comfortable only with the people you know.
 And you know them because you have asked them questions which they have replied to using personal facts and details.

 The process is identical when others want to build rapport with you.
 They ask questions, and they implicitly expect you to elaborate and tell about yourself.

 Talk about yourself, your past, your tastes, and everything else that defines you.
 Do not be secretive.

 - How are you?